-In February 2017 I quit my day job and I made a huge leap back into the world of being self employed full time.
-I moved to a sleepy little town called Bedford in central VA, set up my office and as of March 1st started blogging full time.
-Then later in May of the same year, I move back to Roanoke in SW VA.
-I’m super excited about what continually seems like a new adventure and I hope to learn and share so many new things with everyone!
+After making the leap back into the world of being self employed full time, I moved to a sleepy little town called Bedford in central VA.
+I set up my office and started blogging full time.
+Then later in May of the same year, I move back to Roanoke.
+Because frankly, small towns are not my cup of tea.
+The adventure didn’t end there though.

-As a DIY bath and beauty blogger and previously a seller, I’ve learned that everyone — thank goodness! — has different tastes and ideas about what they like and how things should be.
-In no way do I want to hamper anyone else’s creativity so I don’t make judgments about the ingredients you may or may not choose to use in your own skin care products.
+As a DIY beauty blogger and previous seller, I’ve learned that everyone — thank goodness! — has different tastes and ideas about what they like and how things should be done.
+In no way do I want to hamper anyone else’s creativity.
+Therefore, I don’t make judgments about the ingredients you may or may not choose to use in your own skin care products.

 It’s kind of funny how I ended up here.
 Growing up I always wanted to be an artist, a writer and a teacher.
 And now I kind of feel like I’m doing all three!

 Anyhow, I’ve been published in several print publications including Scrap 365 (UK) Magazine, Willow and Sage Magazine, and Handmade Magazine.
 In addition to making things, I like to check out local music, hit the local farmers market, shop for pottery, and go dancing.
 (I mean, hello?
 Dancing is bomb-tastic!)
 I also somewhat recently started a food blog called Becca Ink.
 (Granted it was initially slated to be a personal blog; thus the name.
 Life, as it happens, had other plans.)